Reinvigorate Your Technique with These 4 Fresh Corrections

 To achieve proper turnout, Jaffe says, you must engage your pelvic area and your core.
 “It’s like you’re sucking your muscles in to the center of your body,” she says.
 “Those muscles are hugging your bones and you’re pulling them in.”

 Peter Stark, the dance department chair of the Patel Conservatory in Tampa, Florida, offers a similar image.
 “The upper thigh is wrapping around the back of the leg as opposed to squeezing the butt,” he says.

 Peter Stark correcting students.
 Photo by Michelle Revels, Courtesy Patel Conservatory.

 “With the arms in first, pretend your arms are a hula hoop,” says Stark.
 Then imagine you’ve stepped inside the hula hoop.
 The line created by your arms extends all the way around your body to your back.
 “It’s all connected.
 It’s not just elbow or shoulder or hand.”

-If that doesn’t click, try this image from Arantxa Ochoa, director of The School of Pennsylvania Ballet: “If you put a drop of water on the shoulder, it has to go down to the fingers.
+If that doesn’t click, try this image from Arantxa Ochoa, director of faculty and curriculum at Miami City Ballet School: “If you put a drop of water on the shoulder, it has to go down to the fingers.
 And if your elbow is dropped, the water gets caught.”

 The Real Issue:

 This correction is another way of asking you to support your arms, which is of particular importance for pirouettes.
 “Lifting your elbows means engage your arms, engage your back,” says Jaffe.
 “It’s this invisible energy between your back and your elbows that holds you up.
 It feels like helium.”